Laurenx618/Data-Science-S23/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 6
     ##   term   .lower .estimate .upper .alpha .method
     ##   <chr>   <dbl>     <dbl>  <dbl>  <dbl> <chr>
-    ## 1 pof   0.00104    0.0184 0.0495   0.05 percentile
+    ## 1 pof   0.00104    0.0179 0.0496   0.05 percentile

 **Observations**:

 - Does the confidence interval above account for uncertainty arising from *Monte Carlo approximation* of the POF?
 Why or why not?
-  - Yes, because the result doesn’t vary according to the sample size and is not affected by the uncertainty of this method.
+  - The uncertainty is not accounted because we did not apply the normal distribution function to obtain the estimate.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - No, because the confidence interval only accounts for the model